kzlsahin/SD-CommonSense/BUG-FREE-CODING.md

 ### General principles

+- Be patiant and write with ease
+  - write the code consciously, do not rush
+  - consider procedure results
+  - use an effective strategy for exception management.
+For example, Use result objects and get logs

 - Avoid magic numbers and strings ([example](#1-avoid-megic-literals))
   - Magic numbers and strings don't mean anything to the developer
   - `enum` should probably have been used if there is magic numbers among the codes,